 - Wills that weren’t filed with a court

-- Written family stories that people want to preserved
+- Written family stories that people want to preserve

 - History books on local history, including things that may have affected your ancestors